 Lemon cakes are a favorite all around.
 People rave and can't get enough of them.
 Are you in that category?
 I know I am, and make mine extra lemony, please.

-Add blueberries and it grows exponentially.
-The cake I mean, though the hips might join at some point too.
+Add blueberries, and it grows exponentially.
+The cake, I mean, though the hips might join at some point too.

 Anyway, let's talk about this lemon layer cake with the most delectable blueberry cream cheese frosting.

-About layer cakes.
+About layer cakes

-Making blueberry cream cheese frosting.
+Making blueberry frosting

-This is a traditional cream cheese frosting with added fresh blueberries (image above), a hint of lemon zest and a tiny bit of vanilla extract.
+This is a traditional cream cheese frosting with added fresh blueberries (image above), a hint of lemon zest, and a tiny bit of vanilla extract.

 I process everything because it's the best way to crush those blueberries and lemon zest.
-This ensures that the frosting will be as smooth as possible and you won't bite into a large piece of lemon or a blueberry skin.
+This ensures that the frosting will be as smooth as possible and you won't bite into a large piece of lemon or blueberry skin.

 My recipe for this frosting is simple: Half the amount of butter than cream cheese and powdered sugar until you have the consistency you desire.
 For this cake, I like it firm so it holds well as a filling as well as a frosting.
 Find the whole recipe in the card near the end of this post.

-Filling this cake.
+Filling this cake

 I opted for a traditional cream cheese frosting with blueberries and lemon.

 It complements the lemon cake wonderfully and is super easy to make.
 The food processor does it all.
-How can we argue with a recipe that is easy, fast and delicious?
+How can we argue with a recipe that is easy, fast, and delicious?

 The original idea was to add the blueberries to the cake batter, but this version is easier and keeps better since the whole blueberries would add extra moisture to the batter.
 This way you have the same flavors but with less fuss.